IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/input.md

 ## Helper Text

 The `helper-text` slot provides a hint placed below the Input.
-Let's add a helper text to our phone Input:
+Let's add some helper text to our phone Input:

 <code-view style="height: 140px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"